 12.2 Where the Client has selected or provided any Materials or products and those items are subject to a manufacturer’s warranty the Client acknowledges that they must rely on that warranty and that they are responsible for any Work carried out by the Supplier if those items fail and the Supplier is not paid under the manufacturer’s warranty.

 13.1 All Orders are subject to these Terms and Conditions and the Client shall be bound by these Terms and Conditions on placing an Order or when an Accepted Order occurs.
-These Terms and Conditions shall, in the absence of a specific separate written contract to vary these terms and Airey Constructions Pty Ltd Trading as AC Fitouts Credit and Supply Terms and Conditions conditions, override any terms that the Client may seek to impose on the Supplier.
+These Terms and Conditions shall, in the absence of a specific separate written contract to vary these terms and Watlan Services Pty Ltd Trading as AC Fitouts Credit and Supply Terms and Conditions conditions, override any terms that the Client may seek to impose on the Supplier.

 13.2 Any Order is an offer by the Client and is not binding on the Supplier until it is accepted in writing by the Supplier or an Accepted Order has occurred.